ThisIsHumphrey/Customer-Churn-Prediction-by-Spark/README.md

 ## File Descriptions
 There is one exploratory notebook and html file of the notebook available here to showcase my work in predicting churn.
 Markdown cells were used throughout to explain the process taken.

+## Medium Blog Post
+The main findings of the code can be found at the Medium Blog post available [here](https://medium.com/@humphreyhuu/customers-churn-prediction-of-sparkify-e9f4ac8db873) explaining the technical details of my project.
+A Random Forest Classifier was chosen to be the best model by evaluating F1 score and accuracy metrics.
+The final model achieved an F1 and Accuracy score of 0.88.

 ## Licensing, Authors, Acknowledgements, etc.
 I'd like to acknowledge Udacity for the project idea and workspace.